IvoNet/git-cd/README.md

 If it finds only one entry it will move into that folder, but if it finds more entries it will present a menu.

+The `cdi` command is a small extention on the `gcd` command for developers like me.
+If you run that it will not only move into the folder but also open IntelliJ in that folder.
+In order for this to work you need to have IntelliJ on your machine and the `Tools` > `Create Command-line launcher...` installed.

 # How to use / Install

 * Clone this project in your home folder to `.gcd`